Facilities Management Overview

 Vendors can bid on Facilities Management Services through FedBizOpps or GSA Schedules.

-PBS manages GSA-owned properties and private sector-leased properties, which include office buildings, courthouses, land ports of entry, and warehouses.
+PBS manages GSA-controlled facilities and private sector-leased properties, which include office buildings, courthouses, land ports of entry, and warehouses.
 For more information about our property portfolio, see the State of the Portfolio.

 You can also check the closure status of GSA-owned and/or -managed federal buildings.